tarantool/doc/doc/book/admin/_includes/upgrade_storages.rst

+..
-.. // this instruction does not include the final step (calling box.snapshot())
+    This instruction does not include the final step (calling box.snapshot()) because we need to add a warning after step 5 in one use of this instruction.

-.. // because we need to add a warning after step 5 in one use of this instruction Upgrade storage instances by performing the following steps for each replica set:
+Upgrade storage instances by performing the following steps for each replica set:

 .. note::